orsonteodoro/oiledmachine-overlay/README.md

 set it to 0 after being PGIed.
 If build-time is unreliable for PGO, try setting it to 1.

+### BOLT + PGO

+Some packages may allow BOLT and PGO.
+Upstream recommends building the PGO build to completion first.
+Then, do a BOLT optimized build.
+Both BOLT and PGO each require 3 steps;

+PGO steps:
+-instrumentation
+-training
+-optimization

+BOLT steps:
+-instrument
+-collection (aka training)
+-optimize

+So follow the 6 steps from top to bottom to properly combine them.
+The ebuild has access to `emerge --config package_name` to optimize BOLT instrumented ebuilds avoiding long compile-times, but it comes with the risk of breaking because there is no undo option at the moment.
+If you require more determinism or reliability into the live system so it blocks failed BOLT optimized builds into the live system, we recommend using a re-emerge instead.

 ## Packages

 | package | description |